tauri-apps/tauri/.changes/dialog-parent-macos.md

 "tauri": patch
 ---

-Use asynchronous file dialog on macOS to properly set the parent window.
+Use asynchronous file dialog on macOS and Windows to properly set the parent window.